Esri/storymap-journal/README.md

 ### Security

 #### Can I keep my Journal private?
-Yes, the regular ArcGIS Online security model applies.
+Yes, the regular ArcGIS security model applies.
-By default your Journal is private, you can share it through Map Journal builder or ArcGIS Online.
+By default your Journal is private, you can share it through Map Journal builder or ArcGIS.
 When you share your Journal, it is your responsibility to make sure that all the resources of your Journal (web maps, images, videos) are accessible to your audience.

 #### Who can edit my Journal?